gbif/dwc-dp/darwin-core-conceptual-model.md

 ## **2.7 Agents (non-normative)**

-In Darwin Core an *Agent* is defined as, "A person, group, organization, machine, software or other entity that can act." *Agents* have the capacity to act in relation to any other class as well as to be related to each other.
+In Darwin Core, an *Agent* is defined as "A person, group, organization, machine, software or other entity that can act." *Agents* have the capacity to act in relation to any other class as well as to be related to each other.
 Figure 8 shows a few examples that illustrate the ways in which *Agents* can be related to other classes in the DwC-CM.

 <img src="{{ '/images/agent.png' | relative_url }}" alt="Agent Conceptual Model"
      style="max-width:100%;height:auto;width:65%;">